flutt13/Phonebook/README.md

 ## Build and launch

-If you are launching this on aws ec2 make sure you open port 8080 in security groups.
+If you are launching this app on aws ec2 make sure you open port 8080 in security groups if you want to access app from outside.

 ### Shell